Online Operator Design in Evolutionary Optimization for Flexible Job Shop Scheduling via Large Language Models: Introduction

-To bridge these research gaps, we propose the Large Language Model for Evolutionary Optimization (LLM4EO) framework, which leverages the semantic capabilities of LLMs to perceive information about population evolution and drive the operator evolution.
-In contrast to methods that directly generate solutions or design rules, LLM4EO dynamically analyzes and improves operators in the search based on comprehension of population characteristics and evolutionary states.
-When population evolution is struggling, LLM4EO replaces the gene selection strategy of the operator in time to achieve operator-level meta-evolution, thus speeding up the convergence rate and enhancing the adaptability of EAs.
+To bridge these research gaps, we propose a novel \textbf{large language model for online operator design in evolutionary optimization framework}, termed \textbf{LLM4EO}, which enables operator-level meta-evolution in evolutionary algorithms.
+By leveraging the semantic understanding capabilities of Large Language Models (LLMs), LLM4EO perceives population-level evolutionary dynamics and guides the adaptive refinement of search operators.
+In contrast to methods that directly construct solutions \cite{r:28} or generate complete solving algorithms \cite{r:35}, LLM4EO focuses on dynamically analyzing and improving operators throughout the search process.
+When population evolution stagnates, an LLM-driven meta-operator is activated to adaptively modify the gene selection strategies and behavioral patterns of underlying operators, thereby accelerating convergence and enhancing the adaptability of EAs.